 If you live in the City of Varnell, Georgia there is a Recycling Drop-off area with two large containers near the city's administration office at the corner of Kinnamon and Main Street.
-One container is only for paper products, while the second one has a compartment for aluminum beverage cans and another for plastic bottles and jugs.
+One container is only for cardboard products, while the second one has a compartment for aluminum beverage cans and another for plastic bottles and jugs.
 If you want to recycle even more items or have household trash to dispose of, please visit the Westside Convenience Center.

 34 public schools, and 2 private schools in Whitfield County participate in our program called Target Recycling at School.
 Each school has a recycling container for Mixed Paper, and some have additional containers for Cardboard, and Plastic/Aluminum.
 Please check with the school near you to find out if students are allowed to bring recyclables from home.

 Several businesses, stores, and restaurants in Whitfield County participate in our recycling collection program called Target Recycling at Work.
 Usually a business location will have a container for recycling Cardboard, and some also have a container for Mixed Paper, and Plastic/Aluminum.
 A few locations allow employees to recycle items from home, while others have the containers in a corral for private use.
 These are not open to the public.